Azure/Mission-Critical/docs/design-methodology/Principles.md

 - **Baseline performance and identify bottlenecks** - Performance testing with detailed telemetry from every system component allows for the identification of bottlenecks within the system, including components which need to be scaled in relation to other components, and this information should be incorporated into the capacity model.

-- **Use Containerized or serverless architecture** - Using managed compute services and containerized architectures significantly reduces the ongoing administrative and operational overhead of designing, operating, and scaling applications by shifting infrastructure deployment and maintenance to the managed service provider.
+- **Use containerized or serverless architecture** - Using managed compute services and containerized architectures significantly reduces the ongoing administrative and operational overhead of designing, operating, and scaling applications by shifting infrastructure deployment and maintenance to the managed service provider.

-## Operations by Design
+## Operations by design

 - **Loosely coupled components** - Loose coupling enables independent and on-demand testing, deployments, and updates to components of the application while minimizing inter-team dependencies for support, services, resources, or approvals.